 A Pocket Full of Food

 Sometimes you want treats on hand for impromptu training — for example, reinforcing good behavior around the house, like lying quietly on a dog bed.
-In these cases, having food in your pocket or a treat bag at all times will allow you to provide an immediate reward.
+In these cases, having food in your pocket or a dog treat bag at all times will allow you to provide an immediate reward.
 Perishable treats like leftover chicken simply won’t work.
-Look for nonperishable treats that you can carry around, such as freeze-dried liver or jerky cut into tiny pieces.
+Look for nonperishable treats that you can carry around, such as freeze-dried liver or jerky treats cut into tiny pieces.

 Sometimes treats should last as long as possible.
 Teaching your dog to love his crate, helping him pass the time while you’re out of the house, or encouraging him to lie quietly beside you while you watch TV are all perfect situations for a long-lasting treat.
 Look for chewy treats like bully sticks that your dog can savor.
-Alternatively, use toys you can stuff with food.
+Alternatively, use dog toys you can stuff with food.
 A Kong can be filled with cream cheese or peanut butter for a time-consuming treat.
 Or plug the end, fill it with broth, and put it in the freezer for a snack on a hot day.